-Core subjects include Ethics, Logic, Epistemology, Metaphysics, Caribbean Philosophy, African Philosophy and Philosophy of Mind.
-Additionally, students will choose from a wide range of courses on topics such as Environmental Ethics, Biomedical Ethics, Sport Ethics, Meaning of Life and Existence, Ancient and Modern Philosophy, Political Philosophy, Philosophy of Science, Philosophy of Religion, Philosophy of Law, American Philosophy, Themes and Issues in Indian Philosophy, Philosophy of Sex and Love.
+Core subjects include African Philosophy, Caribbean Philosophy, Ethics, Logic, Epistemology, Philosophy of Mind and Metaphysics.
+Additionally, students will choose from a wide range of courses on topics such as Ancient and Modern Philosophy, Meaning of Life and Existence, Political Philosophy, Paradox Analysis, Philosophy of Religion, Philosophy of Law, Philosophy of Leadership, Philosophy of Sex and Love.